-Train tracks are private property, no matter which railroad owns them.
-Trains have the right of way 100% of the time — over ambulances, fire engines, cars, the police and pedestrians.
+All train tracks are private property.
+Trains have the right of way 100% of the time — over ambulances, fire engines, police vehicles, passenger vehicles, and pedestrians.

-A typical locomotive weighs approximately 400,000 pounds or 200 tons.
+A typical locomotive weighs approximately 200 tons.
 When 100 railcars are added to the locomotive, the train can weigh approximately 6,000 tons.
 The weight ratio of an automobile to a train is proportional to a soda can and an automobile.

-A train may extend three feet or more outside the steel rail, which makes the safety zone for pedestrians well beyond the rails themselves.
+A train may extend three feet or more outside the steel rail, which makes the safety zone well beyond the rails themselves.

-Cross tracks ONLY at designated pedestrian or roadway crossings.
+Cross tracks only at designated crossings.
 Observe and obey all warning signs and signals.

 Never step on the rails when crossing the tracks.
 They are slippery, especially when wet.

-Step clear of any switch or apparatus on the tracks.
-Railroad switches and sidings are controlled from a centralized system many miles away; switches can move quickly without warning and could trap or injure hands and feet.
+Stay clear of any switch or apparatus on the tracks.
+These are controlled from a centralized system many miles away and can move quickly without warning, and trap or injure hands and feet.

 Stay at least 15 feet away from all train equipment.